ramackersjp/Screenshot/README.md

 cd Screenshot
 ./Take-Screenshot.sh
 ```
-chmod +x Take-Screenshot.sh
+chmod +x app.py (in the src root)

 ## Run
-To take a screenshot open the app.py file in terminal and type the following commandline:
+1. Place the Take-Screenshot.desktop file on your desktop.
+2. Go to your ID en change the .desktop file to your own path.
+3. Take screenshots

 ```
 python ./app.py